DeusNexus/iu-emotion-classification-tensorflow/README.md

 This breakdown provides a detailed view of the distribution of images across different emotions for each folder in the MMAFEDB dataset.

 # Model Development
-..
+## Model Training
+In the 2_model_training_iterative.ipynb notebook, four different Keras Sequential models are trained using the cleaned dataset (without balancing emotions).
+The models, named model_1_concept, model_2_best, model_3_best_nodropout, and model_4_best_nodropout_nobatchn, were developed through experimentation and adjustments based on the initial concept and literature recommendations for convolutional neural networks (CNN).

+The code begins with importing necessary modules and creating ImageDataGenerators and flow_from_directory functions for both the training and test sets.
+The model architectures are specified in JSON files, which are read by the code to iteratively build each Keras model.
+This allows easy iteration over different models and manual adjustments to optimizers and color modes (RGB or grayscale).
+The training history for each model is saved, enabling tracking and visualization of performance and learning.
+Additionally, model architectures are saved in the "diagram" folder, checkpoint files are saved on improved epochs, and final models are saved as h5 files.

+Examples of saved file formats include:
+- History: model_1_concept_adam_grayscale_32_augment_history.json
+- Final model (not included on Git due to size): model_2_best_rmsprop_rgb_512_augment_final.h5
+- Checkpoint: model_3_best_nodropout_rmsprop_rgb_512_augment_cpt.h5

+For practicality, only the best-performing model is saved in a dedicated "models/best_model" folder, including both the architecture (JSON file) and weights (h5 file).

 ## Model Metrics and Hyper Parameters
-In this notebook, an in-depth evaluation of emotion recognition models trained on the cleaned dataset is conducted.
+In the 3_training_evaluation.ipynb notebook, an in-depth evaluation of emotion recognition models trained on the cleaned dataset is conducted.
 The analysis begins with importing modules and defining a function to identify the highest metrics, such as accuracy, loss, val_accuracy, and val_loss, in the training history of each model.
 The model with the highest val_accuracy, identified as 'model_2_best_sgd_rgb_128,' is selected for further scrutiny.
 A ranking function is implemented, creating an array that ranks models based on val_accuracy.
 The top 10 best and 5 worst models are printed, offering a quick overview of the models' relative performance.

 Subsequently, a function plots different models using various optimizers and batch sizes, comparing the results for both rgb and grayscale color modes.
 This exploration aims to discern any noticeable effects of using either color mode, considering the dataset's predominant grayscale images.